 3. Short-term demand forecasting

-Short-term demand forecasting can be really helpful if your business orders inventory “just-in-time” or is constantly changing up what it sells.
+Short-term demand forecasting is helpful if your business orders inventory “just-in-time” or if the types of inventory you use or sell frequently changes.
 But do note that most companies will use a combination of short-term and long-term forecasting together.

 Methods of demand forecasting